 - Tony Tony Chopper: A young, naive, and adorable reindeer who consumed the Human-Human Fruit, giving him sapience and a humanoid form.
 After a series of mishaps, was adopted by quack doctor Hililuk (and later mentored by grand doctor Kureha), becoming an expert doctor.
 He joined the Straw Hats to fulfill his dreams of becoming a doctor that can cure any disease, and to become his own man.

 - Nico Robin: Unflappable mystery lady, archaeologist, former agent/assassin of Baroque Works who ate the Flower-Flower Fruit, and is the only survivor of Ohara, who has been ruthlessly hunted by the World Government since childhood.
 She dreams of finding the Rio Poneglyph, an enormous stone block that holds the secrets to the world's "Void Century", an unexplained 100-year gap in history.

 - Franky: The crew's resident shipwright/cyborg/speedo enthusiast.
 Powers up on cola and dreams of making an invincible ship that can sail to the edge of the world.
 Shows his approval through much gesticulating and cries of "SUPER!"

 - Brook: A fencing musician skeleton with an afro, a weird sense of humor, an odd obsession with seeing women's panties, and the power to come back from the dead.
 Once.
 After he's already decayed to a skeleton.
 He dreams of reuniting with Laboon, a whale his crew befriended before leaving for the Grand Line, and betrayed by dying before returning to him as promised.

-- Due to its humongous cast, the series has twelve character sheets.
+- Due to its humongous cast, the series has EIGHTEEN character sheets.
 Here's the index.